spring-guides/gs-accessing-data-jpa/README.ftl.md

 <#assign project_id="gs-accessing-data-jpa">
+This guide walks you through the process of building an application that uses Spring Data JPA to store and retrieve data in a relational database.

 What you'll build
 -----------------

-This guide walks you through the process of building an application that uses Spring Data JPA to store and retrieve data in a relational database.
+You will store `Person` POJOs in a memory-based database using Spring Data JPA.

 What you'll need
 ----------------